TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Experimental Procedure

 The study was structured in the form of a questionnaire consisting of 15 distinct tasks.
 In addition, we included an attention check to ensure that responses are not given at random.
 The attention check is not disclosed to the human assessor and consists of a single trivial task, such as separating multiple copies of the same handwritten bold sample of digit `2' from narrow and tilted samples of digit `0'.
-To guarantee a range of diverse and significant responses, a total of four questionnaires have been designed, two based on handwritten digit recognition (MNIST) and the other two on image classification (CIFAR-10).
-We designed our questionnaires using Qualtrics~\citep{qualtrics}, an online platform commonly used to conduct surveys, evaluations, and other forms of data collection.
-Participants were recruited through the Amazon Mechanical Turk~\citep{mturk} platform.
-Amazon Mechanical Turk allows users to filter participants by the level of performance measured on a previously performed task.
-We chose an approval rate threshold of 95\% in accordance with previous studies~\citep{Peer2014}.
+To guarantee a range of diverse and significant responses, a total of four questionnaires have been designed, two based on handwritten digit recognition (MN) and the other two on image classification (CF).
+We designed our questionnaires using Qualtrics~\cite{qualtrics}, an online platform commonly used to conduct surveys, evaluations, and other forms of data collection.
+Participants were recruited through the Amazon Mechanical Turk~\cite{mturk} platform.
+Amazon Mechanical Turk allows users to filter participants by the level of performance measured on a previously performed task. \changed{We chose an approval rate threshold of 95\% in accordance with previous studies~\cite{Peer2014}.
+Our aim was to recruit 20 participants for each questionnaire.
+After collecting the responses, we kept only those that passed the attention check and republished questionnaires until the target number of valid responses was obtained.}